froemero/Common_Neural_Choice_Signals_emerge_artifactually/analyses/steinemann/README.md

-see the BOLDT analysis, it is identical, just change the basepath
+For unfold analysis, see the BOLDT analysis, it is identical, just change the basepath